bikcrum/RangeBar-Android/readme.md

 # RangeBar-Android

-## Android doesn't provide rangebar officially because of its limited use.
+### Android doesn't provide rangebar officially because of its limited use.
 But don't worry you can find it here.

-* Include RangeBar callback to listen for progress changes.

 ## Here is how to use it